-Rather you should say the period of working, things you learned from there, how it can be helpful for recruiter organization.
+Rather, you should say the period of working, things you learned from there, and how it can be helpful for a recruiter organization.

 So being clear on your accomplishment and achievement make sense.
 But being ambiguous, your resume might not be trustworthy and lose credibility to employers.